gunesevitan/cs/[Course] Python for Everybody - University of Michigan/Course 5 - Capstone Retrieving, Processing, and Visualizing Data with Python/README.md

-#### This is the directory of both capstone projects from the course "Capstone Retrieving, Processing, and Visualizing Data with Python" by University of Michigan. ####
+#### This is the directory of both capstone projects from the course "Capstone: Retrieving, Processing, and Visualizing Data with Python" by University of Michigan. ####

 * pagerank and gmane are the capstone projects.

-* Files contain set of programs for the project.
+* Files contain set of programs for the projects.

 ------------------------------------------------------------